kshyst/Docs/DataBase/ER.md

 - Foreign Key: A foreign key is a column or group of columns in a relational database table that provides a link between data in two tables.
 It acts as a cross-reference between tables because it references the primary key of another table.

 ![Primary and Foreign Key](https://d8it4huxumps7.cloudfront.net/uploads/images/65044910e1123_primary_key_versus_foreign_key_02.jpg?d=2000x2000)

+## Recursive Entity and Relationship

+- Recursive Entity: A recursive entity is an entity that is related to itself.
+It is used to represent a relationship between instances of the same entity set.
+- Recursive Relationship: A recursive relationship is a relationship between instances of the same entity set.
+It is used to represent relationships between instances of the same entity set.